Ecclesia semper reformanda est.

 Her inner locutions continued throughout her relatively brief life, culminating with her Dialogue of Divine Providence, a conversation between the saint and God, which Catherine dictated to her secretaries between 1377-78, a remarkable work, signifying the very thoughts of the Creator and Redeemer.

 As a teenager, her parents insisted marry she marry her sister’s widower, but Catherine refused, praying and fasting, even cutting off her long hair.
 Her father relented, recognizing the will of God, and Catherine became a Dominican tertiary.
 Still technically a laywoman, she lived a life more rigorous than most religious, first in secluded prayer, then, at the command of Christ, in active good works.
 Spiritual, intelligent, charismatic, her followers were soon many, and she influenced the Church of the 14th century, going through travails that put our current troubles into context, and experienced more directly than most of the high-ranking churchmen of her age.
 Towards the end of her life, the ‘Great Western Schism’ began (1378 – 1417), with the Pope living in the scandalous court in Avignon in southern France under the dominant hand of King Philip the IV, ‘le Bel’.
 This was papal territory, but in practice, the Pope became a puppet of the king, which helped drive the Church into schism, with eventually to three rival claimants to the papacy.

 Catherine was an early example of speaking truth to authority, sparing no pains nor ‘standing on ceremony’.
-Yet, unlike the future ‘Reformers’ of the sixteenth century, she stayed within the Church she loved (what would one do without the Eucharist?).
+Yet, unlike the future ‘Reformers’ of the sixteenth century, she stayed within the Church she loved (what would one do without the Mass and the Eucharist?).

 Yet, Catherine showed that there is nothing wrong with ‘criticising’ the our pastors, Pope and bishops included, so long as it is done with and within reason, respectfully, with charity, good will and a healthy dose of prayer, as the current Code of Canon Law states, quoted the Catechism: